-When we assess the character of others to see whether they are good potential partners, we are best to look for how consistently they behave with everyone, and not just how they treat us.
+When we assess the character of others to see whether they are good potential partners, we can look for how consistently they behave with everyone, and not just how they treat us.
 For instance, how we treat our parents can be a clear indicator of how we will treat a partner over time.
 The goal is to become "thoroughly acquainted" with one another's character.
-We cannot enter marriage thinking that our partner will substantially change or that we can "fix" his or her character weaknesses.
+We cannot enter a relationship or marriage thinking that our partner will substantially change or that we can "fix" character weaknesses.
 We can encourage and influence change, but character change can be slow and difficult and is always a personal choice.

 Becoming thoroughly acquainted with the character of a partner is a primary requirement for Bahá'ís who are dating, courting, and considering marriage.
 In virtually every other circumstance, the guidance from the Writings is to overlook negative aspects about someone and just focus on the positive.
 Consider that the guidance before marriage seems to be different.
-If we ignore significant character weaknesses in a partner, will we be able to successfully establish a happy, harmonious marriage that is of service to others?
-Might we instead be mired in internal conflict and problems?
-It is also important to consider the compatibility of our strengths.
+If you ignore significant character weaknesses in a partner, will you be able to successfully establish a happy, harmonious marriage that is of service to others?
+Might you instead be mired in internal conflict and problems?
+It is also important to consider the compatibility of your strengths.
 Someone very creative might need to be partnered with someone just as creative, or it may work better if he/she is excellent at peacefulness and encouragement.

 Some Bahá'ís have a tendency to use the phrase "We're investigating each other's character."
 Consider that investigating has a tone of digging out secrets, doubting the honesty of the other, and looking for the negative.
-Instead, consider that becoming "thoroughly acquainted" or "ascertaining knowledge" (quotation in section 5) invites couples to engage in a wide variety of activities with one another, interact with each other's family, and participate in service together.
-The goal is to know one another well enough that there is a high level of confidence in the accuracy and amount of knowledge we discern about each other's character.
-The parental consent process will then be another level of check, as parents also are responsible for knowledge of the character of both partners.
+Instead, consider that becoming "thoroughly acquainted" or "ascertaining knowledge" (quotations below) invites couples to engage in a wide variety of activities with one another, interact with each other's family, and participate in service together.
+The goal is to know one another well enough that there is a high level of confidence in the knowledge you hold of each other's character.

 As we meet new people and make friends, it will be a learning experience for us to carefully observe their character qualities and how interactions flow together.
 For example, one person could have the character strength of patience, but to a partner who likes to think and move quickly most of the time, this quality could seem irritating instead of a benefit.
-One could be very courageous, and this is seen as an excellent strength.
-Learning about character qualities, knowing ourselves well, and knowing what qualities are important to us in a partner, will provide a good foundation for being able to thoroughly know the character of a partner and assess our compatibility.
+One could be very courageous, and their partner sees this as an excellent strength.
+Knowing ourselves well, and understanding character qualities very well, will provide a good foundation for being able to thoroughly know the character of a partner and assess our compatibility.